leonoravesterbacka/carl-torch/README.md

 Hyperparameter search for optimization of the classifier is done in branch hyperparameter-search using skorch.

 The training is preferrably done on GPUs.
-[HTCondor_README.md](HTCondor_README.md) includes instructions on how to train on GPUS on HTCondor (ATLAS users only for now).
+[HTCondor_README.md](HTCondor_README.md) includes instructions on how to train on GPUs on HTCondor (ATLAS users only for now).
 The evaluation and calibration steps are done instantly and thus not require GPUs.

 ## Deployment
 The model trained in the train.py step is exported to [onnx](https://github.com/onnx/onnx) format to be loaded in a C++ production environment using [onnxruntime](https://github.com/microsoft/onnxruntime).